MineVN-Studio/website/docs/enchantslots/Configurations/enchant-lore.yml/category.md

 ---
 This section decides the type of items.
 This is depended on MMOItems config.

-If the category is not configed in Mmoitems, EnchantSlots WILL NOT recognise it and the lore section will not be displayed.
+If the category is not configed in Mmoitems and `use-categories` is `true`, EnchantSlots WILL NOT recognise it and the lore section will not be displayed.

 ```
+use-categories: true
 categories:
 - SWORD
 - TOOL